FrenchMajesty/Rate-my-Professor-Vue/readme.md

 - Create an 'About Us and How to Use' page
 - Create a 'Contact Us' page
 - Create Policy & Terms Pages
+- Fix the bug on Profile page where the top search bar is reloaded and bounces
 - Work on improving the UI and look of the platform
 - Make web app multi-lingual with French
 - Write instructions in readme on how to boot up the project